 Another annoying thing was that we had a king size bed, but were supplied with six very small pillows of which you needed four to fit across the width of the bed.
 How is anyone meant to sleep on such tiny pillows which your head falls between during the night?

-This hotel does not provide breakfast, however you can go next door to McKenzies Grill which is a great little restaurant.
-Hotel guest get 10% discount and they have lots of breakfast options.
+This hotel does not provide breakfast, however, you can go next door to McKenzies Grill which is a great little restaurant.
+Hotel guests get 10% discount and they have lots of breakfast options.
 We always had great service from the staff and the food was very good.
 It looks out onto the lake, so depending on where you are seated, you can have a lovely view.

 They offer all sorts of breakfast combinations but we chose their two egg breakfast with came with home fries, toast and a choice of meat such as sausage, ham, bacon etc. You get two slices of toast and plenty of bacon or two round sausages depending on your choice.
 Very nice food and a good price.
 Our two breakfasts with coffee and tea usually came to just over $16 with our hotel discount, so very good value when you compare to the likes of Denny’s.